Frequently Asked Questions

 How do I apply for places in the Girls’ School?

-When will the school open?
+When did the school open?

 What are the fees?

-Will the school accept MoE Vouchers?
+Does the school accept MoE Vouchers?

-Will there be a capital fee?
+Is there a capital fee?

-Which Year Groups will open in 2020?
+Which year groups will open in 2021/2022?

-What curriculum will the school follow?
+What curriculum does the school follow?

-What exams will the school offer?
+What exams will the school offer in 2021/2022?

 Can my daughter take A Level at the school?

-Other subjects will include:
+Other subjects include:

 - Art and Drama